MediaComem/survey-pole-gare/README.md

 Here an exemple of our map with the 20 areas that we can select.
 Buttons above the map help to _re-center the map_, _select all areas_ and _unselect all areas_.

 This is pretty cool.
 But it was pretty hard to achieve this because of the default behaviour of `ol.interaction.Select`.

+## Backup heroku database and import it to local database

+First backup your database

+`$ heroku pg:backups capture`

+Then import it to your machine

+`$ curl -o latest.dump 'heroku pg:backups public-url'`

+Finally copy your data to your local database

+`pg_restore --verbose --clean --no-acl --no-owner -d database_name latest.dump`